 - Transferring students, in addition to records listed above, will need to include their former high school transcripts in order to get credit for courses already taken.

-- .Failure to include all required documents may result in you child's registration not be accepted as complete and delaying your child's registration.
+- Failure to include all documents may result in your child's enrollment not being accepted as complete and delaying your child's enrollment.

 * We cannot hold a spot open for your child. *

 Current students are required to re-enroll each year.

 - Complete and submit the online Re-enrollment form between January 15th – February 15th.

 - If you have moved since initially enrolling, please provide proof of your new residence, ie. utility bill, phone bill, driver’s license.

 - If your student did not receive any new immunizations or boosters this year, you will not need to provide proof of immunization.
 Parents will be asked to sign an exemption form for any missing immunizations.